2ik/django-editorjs-fields/README.md

 ```

-If you want to upload images to the editor then add django_editorjs.urls to urls.py for your project:
+If you want to upload images to the editor then add django_editorjs_fields.urls to urls.py for your project:
 ```python
 # urls.py
 from django.contrib import admin